 You don't want to read the whole article and just quickly buy a button cell that fits the LR44 battery?
 Then here you come to one cheap pack of 20 and here to my actual recommendation: one 2 pack with high quality silver oxide button cells (SR44)that are particularly suitable for wristwatches.

 You can read below in the article why silver oxide batteries are superior to LR cells.

-Every now and then you will find the name "LR44" next to the designation LR357 or "1154".
+Every now and then you will find the designation "LR44" next to the designation LR357 or "1154".
 This is the marking according to the type IEC 2 declaration, because the number 1154 means that the diameter is 11,6 mm and the height is 5,4 mm.
-With the IEC type 2 designation one can therefore infer the dimensions.
+With the IEC type 2 designation, one can deduce the dimensions.

 Button cells usually have a large number of names for the same button cell, although there are no differences in size, but there are differences in chemical structure and thus in cell voltage and properties.